francescoalemanno/cryptipass/README.md

 ### Generate a Password according to a pattern

 You can generate a new password using the `GenFromPattern` function.
-You can specify how many words you want in the passphrase, and the function returns the passphrase and its total entropy.
+You can specify how many words, symbols, digits you want in the passphrase by defining a pattern.

+Possible patterns are formed by combining:
+- 'w' lowercase word, 'W' for uppercase word.
+- 'c' a lowercase character, 'C' a uppercase character.
+- 's' symbol, 'd' digit.
+-
+other symbols are interpolated in the final password and to interpolate one of the reserved symbols use escaping with "\".

+The function returns the passphrase and its total entropy.

 Example: